Jet Aerobatics

 Full History of XW324

 In 1974 she was transferred onto the strength of 1 FTS at RAF Linton-on-Ouse and again used for basic pilot training.
 324 only remained at Linton for approximately one year as she was not selected for upgrade to T5a status.
-It has recently been discovered that 324 also flew with the Swords Display team during the 1974 display season piloted by Mike Fox in the number 3 position.
+It has recently been discovered that 324 also flew briefly with the Swords Display team in 1974 piloted by Mike Fox in the number 3 position.

 In February 1994, XW324 was one of 65 Jet Provost aircraft acquired by Global Aviation.
 They were slowly ferried to their new home & 324 arrived on 23rd April 1995 & was allocated the civil registration G-BWSG.
 Following restoration to flying condition she was moved to Humberside & was put up for sale, She was subsequently purchased and relocated to Southend where she operated until resold in 2000.